+An IOL doesn’t change how your eye looks.
+But it can help you see better.
 Your eye doctor will select a new lens to fit your eye and vision needs.
 IOLs are made in slightly different shapes.
 In most cases, the IOL will last for the rest of your life.
-Talk to your doctor about which lenses are right for you.
-Some things to consider:
+Talk with your doctor about which lenses are right for you.
+Some things to consider include:

 Special materials.
 IOLs are made of materials that won’t irritate your eye.
 These include silicone, acrylic, and a type of hard plastic called PMMA.

 Foldable lenses.
-Many IOLs are foldable.
-This allows them to be inserted through small cuts (incisions) in the cornea or the white part of your eye (sclera).
+Many IOLs can be folded.
+This allows them to be inserted through small cuts (incisions) in the cornea or in the white part of your eye.